Door Access Control

 • Types of application and mode of authentication

-• Types of configurations like standalone, master-salve and networked
+• Types of configurations like standalone, master-salve, and networked

 As technology evolves, so do the ways we protect our homes and businesses.
 If you have a single access point you’d like to secure, installing a single-door access control system is a perfect way to accomplish this.
-Kits of this kind are suitable for places like homes, retail stores, apartments, warehouses, garages or pretty much anywhere else that has a single door that you want to keep shut.
+Kits of this kind are suitable for places like homes, retail stores, apartments, warehouses, garages, or pretty much anywhere else that has a single door that you want to keep shut.
 Read on to find out how to use one of these kits and how to optimize it for your unique situation.

 View Other Services